I’ve moved to a part-time job twice, I love it and think you’re missing out if you don’t try it.

 Some other “wicked side hustles” that people might dupe you into.

 This is another classic side hustle.
 You’ll find hundreds of “gurus” saying that you can make piles with this method in the first month.

 But you won’t be able to do it.
 Unless you buy their course… of course!

-Yeah, you spend money on ads with the vision of making it back from selling things but… what if you don’t?
-What if you break even.
-Where did your time go?
+Yeah, you spend money on ads with the vision of making it back from selling things but… is it worth your time when it can take years to break even?

 I have a friend who did this.
 Not as easy as it sounds.
 That’s for sure.